harsa-dev/POS-System/design.md

 * Cross*device responsive experience
 * Future customer application integration

-The long*term vision is to evolve the system into a complete restaurant ecosystem including:
+The long-term vision is to evolve the system into a complete restaurant ecosystem including:

 * Internal POS system
 * Kitchen display system